HaxeFoundation/HaxeManual/content/02-types.md

 The output shows that optional arguments which are omitted from the call have a value of `null`.
 This implies that the type of these arguments must admit `null` as value, which raises the question of its [nullability](types-nullability).
 The Haxe Compiler ensures that optional basic type arguments are nullable by inferring their type as `Null<T>` when compiling to a [static target](define-static-target).

-While the first three calls are intuitive, the fourth one might come as a surprise; optional arguments are allowed to be skipped if the supplied value is assignable to a later argument.
+While the first three calls are intuitive, the fourth one might come as a surprise; optional arguments can be skipped if the supplied value is assignable to a later argument.